Phthalic anhydride: Synthesis and production

-Phthalic anhydride and maleic anhydride are recovered by distillation by a series of switch condensers.
+Distillation in a series of switch condensers recovers both products.

-The naphthalene route (the Gibbs phthalic anhydride process or the Gibbs–Wohl naphthalene oxidation reaction) has declined relative to the o-xylene route.

-Proposed early steps in vanadium-catalyzed oxidation of naphthalene to phthalic anhydride, with V_{2}O_{5} represented as a molecule versus its true extended structure.

-Phthalic anhydride can also be prepared from phthalic acid by simple thermal dehydration above 210°C.
+Phthalic anhydride can also be prepared from phthalic acid by simple thermal dehydration above 210 °C.

 Uses

 Phthalate esters plasticizers

 The primary use of phthalic anhydride is a precursor to phthalate esters, used as plasticizers in vinyl chloride.
 Phthalate esters are derived from phthalic anhydride by the alcoholysis reaction.
 In the 1980s, approximately 6.5 million tonnes of these esters were produced annually, and the scale of production was increasing each year, all from phthalic anhydride.
 The process begins with the reaction of phthalic anhydride with alcohols, giving the monoesters: